$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Ubiquitous exotica

 Now we will make a final modification to~$M_4$ to get a 4-manifold~$M_5 =: M$ which we can cork twist to get~$M'$.
 Choose any 2-handle, without loss of generality we choose $\sH_1$, and perform the local modification described in Figure \ref{fig:insertcork}; the resulting 4-manifold is our~$M$.

 One can readily check that this local modification does not impact~$\pi_1$ or the equivariant intersection form.
 Further, this local diagram can be readily converted to Gompf standard form, (see the blue and green handles of Figure \ref{fig:stillstein}) where we have~$A_3(1)_{ii}\le \TB(\Hi) -1$ for all 2-handles, hence~$M$ is Stein.
 By construction,~$M$ contains a copy of the Akbulut cork~$C$.
-Because $M$ has no 3-handles, ~$M$ has ribbon boundary.
+Because $M$ has no 3-handles, $\pi_1(\partial M)$ surjects~$\pi_1(M)$.

 Now define~$M'$ to be the 4-manifold obtained from~$M$ by twisting~$C$.
 Since there is a homeomorphism~$T\colon C\to C$ extending the twist homeomorphism~$\tau \colon \partial C\to\partial C$, there is a natural homeomorphism~$F \colon M\to M'$; let~$f$ denote the restriction~$f\colon \partial M\to \partial M'$.